zeroasiccorp/logik/README.md

 ## Running Docker

-A [Docker image](https://github.com/siliconcompiler/siliconcompiler/pkgs/container/sc_runner) with the required tools is available for folks who prefer that route.
+A [Docker image](https://github.com/siliconcompiler/siliconcompiler/pkgs/container/sc_runner) is provided for users who wish to avoid the installation of the pre-requisite tools.
 The following command starts a new container from that image and maps the local directory `sc_work` to the path `/sc_work` in the container.

 ```sh
 docker run -it -v "${PWD}/sc_work:/sc_work" ghcr.io/siliconcompiler/sc_runner:latest